 If you want your application expedited, Texas offers this for an additional $25 fee.
 Include a cover letter stating this request and provide a contact phone number.
-The application will be completed by close of business on the following day.
+The application will be completed by the close of business on the following day.

 You can view your filed documents online at the Secretary of State website.
 Set up an account with SOS Direct Texas and login to search through files.
 There is a $1 fee every time you log in.

 State law requires every company to have a Registered Agent if doing business in the state of Texas.